 The basic model has just a few variables: type of post-grad employment (five possible choices); geographic market (14 choices); and law school debt level (nine choices).
 Choose one of each variable to produce a chart that displays a rich array of data illustrating 12 possible levels of annual salary (based on national NALP (The Association for Legal Career Professionals) data; detailed information about Michigan Law-specific outcomes and salaries is available on our Career Planning site), resulting in six approaches to loan repayment and management.

 If you are interested in an in-depth exploration of the thinking that went into creating the original Debt Wizard model, please see this article.
 Sarah C. Zearfoss, Joseph D. Pollak, & Lorraine Lamey, A Magic Mirror for Student Loans, 3 J. of L. (2 J. Legal Metrics) 237 (2013).

 When you move your cursor over each of the bar graphs in the chart, a rollover box will appear showing a monthly breakdown of net income and the estimated amount necessary to manage law school debt plus housing; the percentage of monthly net (post-tax) income that the debt plus housing amount represents; and the remaining monthly income available.

-The results are neither prediction nor promise (particularly with regard to the likelihood of obtaining any given job, which will vary widely among law schools and between individuals), but rather our effort to clearly represent hundreds of thousands of possible repayment paths as part of your exploration of law school and career choices.
+The results are neither prediction nor promise (particularly with regard to the likelihood of obtaining any given job, which will vary widely among law schools and between individuals), but rather our effort to clearly represent tens of thousands of possible repayment paths as part of your exploration of law school and career choices.

 Financial assessment and planning are complex undertakings, and we recommend you treat this tool as a launching point for understanding the ramifications of law school debt and a legal career path; talking to a law school financial aid advisor about the specifics of your situation is the responsible next step.
 The human judgment of an experienced financial aid advisor is going to give you the best understanding of your eligibility for the many programs available and the resulting repayment amounts specific to your individual situation.